 Rocket Languages is a digital platform that promises to teach new languages in a fun and interactive way.
 The company uses audio and video lessons and several exercises to teach students.
 Since they commenced operations 18 years ago, Rocket Languages has recorded over 2 million members.

 Rocket Languages offers 14 languages students can choose from.
 They include Latin American Spanish, French, Italian, German, Japanese, Chinese, and Korean.
-You can also learn Russian, Egyptian Arabic, Hindi, Brazilian Portuguese, American sign language, and English.
+You can also learn Ukrainian, Egyptian Arabic, Hindi, Brazilian Portuguese, American sign language, and English.

 We will focus exclusively on their Spanish course to provide a more streamlined review.
 Our Rocket Languages Spanish review will evaluate the course offerings we can generalize to various other languages offered on the platform.